siqi-beloved/DevOps_Capstone/README.md

  3. build Jenkins pipelines for linting html file, building docker image and uploading docker image to Dockerhub

- 4. build kubenetes container on AWS with eksctl based on the image on dockerhub
+ 4. build kubenetes container on AWS with eksctl_cluster.sh based on the image on dockerhub

- 5. serve our website on AWS kubenetes with rolling deployment
+ 5. serve our website on AWS kubenetes with rolling deployment with deploy to cluster.sh